-2. Ask questions that can be answered in a few words.
+2 Ask questions that can be answered with a few words.

-Most people are doing something else while they are on LinkedIn.
-They might be in line at Starbucks, on a conference call, or watching their kids play soccer.
-They are probably on their phone, which makes it hard to type.
+Most people are on a mobile device and doing something else while they are on LinkedIn.
 Make it easy for them to engage, and they are more likely to do it.

-3. Give them a reason to engage.
+Give them a reason to engage.

-Let them feel their voice matters and ask questions on which they are likely to have an opinion.
+Let them feel their voice matters, and ask questions on which they are likely to have an opinion.

-- We're trying to decide whether to have a blockchain track at our next conference.
-Yes or no? - I'm writing some blog posts about CEO social activism.
-If this is a topic that interests you, would you be willing to take our 2-minute survey?
+We're trying to decide whether to have a blockchain track at our next conference.
+Yes or no?